Application Requirements and Process

 - International students who want consideration for school need-based funds should also complete the CSS PROFILE.
-If you and/or your family file foreign tax returns, please submit them along with the Certification of Finances Form via IDOCs.
+If you and/or your family file foreign tax returns, please submit them along with the Certification of Finances Form via IDOC.

 If you do not complete a CSS PROFILE application, you will be considered only for Federal Work-Study funds or external loans such as Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS, and private loans.